The organization of the academic year

 Language of instruction

-In addition, some courses can be taught and assessed entirely in English or another foreign language (German, Dutch, Spanish): this is particularly true of Advanced Bachelors and Advanced Masters but also some other courses that meet specific criteria.
+- Some courses can be taught and assessed entirely in English or another foreign language (German, Dutch): this is particularly true of Advanced Bachelors and Advanced Masters but also some other courses that meet specific criteria.
 Knowledge of French is therefore not required to enrol in these programmes.

 The list of courses taught fully or partially in English in the Wallonia-Brussels Federation is available on our website via the search engine "courses".